-The Assembling Terrania Cycle is a series of hopeful fantasy / science fiction / magical realism tales that begin with the creation of the cosmos and run through to our day.
-The Cycle is not yet finished; more tales will be forthcoming.
+The Assembling Terrania Cycle is a series of hopeful fantasy / science fiction / magical realism tales that start with the creation of the cosmos and run through the 23rd century.
+The Cycle is not yet finished.
 In them, folkloric beings from cultures around the world make an appearance.
 My hope is that one day the Cycle will include entities of folktale, legend, and myth from every society.

-The philosophy behind the Cycle is that humans, being one of many promising species, are engaged in a grand adventure in consciousness.
+The philosophy behind the Cycle is that humans, one of many promising species, are engaged in a grand adventure in consciousness.
 The goal, waiting ahead in the future, is Terrania: a just, wise, delightful, and Earth-honoring planetary civilization locally rooted and democratically organized.
 How to get there?